-After the three terms (and the Research Methods courses for Management students), all students are required to prepare a summer paper.
+After the three terms, all first-year students are required to prepare a summer paper.

 The summer paper should be a very preliminary draft of the first research paper in their doctoral thesis.
-This means that, jointly with their supervisor, they are asked to:
+This means that, jointly with their Supervisor(s), they are asked to: